Young woman reclines on couch holding a credit card and digital tablet.

 3. Your credit card issuer will likely report your secured credit card activity to credit bureaus, which may influence your credit score.

-Read on to learn how to use a secured credit card, including using it as a credit builder, establishing healthy credit while avoiding common mistakes, and how with responsible use, you may be able to graduate from a secured card to an unsecured credit card.
+Read on to learn how a secured credit card can work as a credit builder and for some tips on establishing a healthy credit history so that you may be able to graduate from a secured card to an unsecured credit card.

 See if you're pre-approved

-Additionally, some secured credit cards offer the benefit of cash back rewards.
-For example, with a secured credit card from Discover, you’ll earn 2% Cashback Bonus® at Gas Stations and Restaurants on up to $1,000 in combined purchases each quarter, automatically.
-Plus earn unlimited 1% cash back on all other purchases.5 You also get Cashback Match: We’ll automatically match all the cash back you’ve earned at the end of your first year.
-There is no limit to how much we’ll match.6
+In addition to building credit history, some secured cards may earn rewards on your everyday purchases.
+For example, with a secured credit card from Discover, you’ll earn 2% Cashback Bonus® at gas stations and restaurants on up to $1,000 in combined purchases each quarter, automatically.
+Plus earn unlimited 1% cash back on all other purchases.4

 Steps to building credit with a secured credit card

-A secured credit card can put you on the path toward building a credit history, but getting there requires using the card wisely.
-Here are steps for using a secured credit card as a credit builder in responsible ways.
+A secured credit card can put you on the path toward building a good credit history, but you’ll have to use your card wisely to get there.
+Here are some steps you can take to responsibly use your secured card as a credit builder.

 Make small purchases you can pay off each month